Mexican Army: Rurales

-The Rurales, officially called the Cuerpo de Defensa Rural(Rural Defense Corps), is a part-time militia force whose various units are part of the Military Region they are in.
-Currently Rural Defence Force members are being utilized in the Mexican war on drugs.
+The Rurales, officially called the Cuerpo de Defensa Rural (Rural Defense Corps), is a part-time militia force whose various units are part of the Military Region they are in.
+Currently, Rural Defence Force members are being utilized in the Mexican drug war.
 This is the case in the State of Michoacán, where the Government has attempted to restrict civilian vigilantism (such as the creation of unregulated armed security groups) by deploying rurales against local drug cartels.

 Ranks

 Commissioned officer ranks

 The rank insignia of commissioned officers.

 Other ranks

 The rank insignia of non-commissioned officers and enlisted personnel.